-An eCommerce store that delivers cocktail ingredients and mixers to customers.
+Cocktail Courier is an eCommerce store that delivers cocktail ingredients and mixers to customers.
 By using headless BigCommerce, this site obtained a beautiful design and improved site speed.
 Apart from that, they also improved the shipping options.

-It is a luxury fashion brand based in the UK, known for its formal wear and fashion accessories, such as clothing, shoes, bags, and jewelry.
+Ted Baker is a luxury fashion brand based in the UK, known for its formal wear and fashion accessories, such as clothing, shoes, bags, and jewelry.
 With headless commerce, they improved their customer experience by grouping product categories in grid form.
 They also enhanced their blog page.

-An eCommerce retailer that offers a wide range of sunglasses from various brands and a selection of prescription glasses.
+Just Sunnies is an eCommerce retailer that offers a wide range of sunglasses from various brands and a selection of prescription glasses.